 "Well done." she says simply, nothing more, nothing less.
 "I expect your homework to be completed with at least two weeks of the summer left, all at Outstanding level."
 Mother says as she opens her paper, our conversation over.

 "Of course, mother.
 Have a nice day."
 I say, getting a nod as she starts reading.

 People have seen me interact with my mother and assumed that she is cold and unloving.

 Leaving the living room, I head for the library.
 Mother doesn't waste time with pointless gifts, if she has set something aside for me, I will need it.

 Heading through the manor we call our home, I reach the library with practised ease, letting a small smile settle on my face as I look over the dozens of filled shelves lining the walls, a cosy armchair resting in front of the fireplace (enchanted, obviously).

 I spend more time here than anywhere else in the manor.

-Books have always been my passion, or to be more precise, knowledge has always been my passion.
+Books have always been my passion, or to be more precise, knowledge they contain has always been my passion.

 Even with my mother's memory, it takes me a moment to work out how to open the false panel at the bottom of one of the bookcases, needing pressure in just the right position to cause it to unclasp, allowing me to pull it away and reach inside, retrieving my package.